 A retirement plan fiduciary is someone entrusted with the management or control of an employee retirement benefit plan on behalf of its beneficiaries.

 The title of a fiduciary is dependent on whether the person retains the discretion to act for the plan.
 The employer remains a fiduciary by default because the organization retains discretionary control of the plan.
 Certain types of trustees and investment advisers are also considered fiduciaries to the extent that they can influence the operation of the plan.
-Many providers, including Retirement Plan Services, a division of Citywide Banks, can alleviate all or a portion of fiduciary responsibility, reducing liability and risk to the company.
+Many providers including Retirement Plan Services, can alleviate all or a portion of fiduciary responsibility, reducing liability and risk to the company.

 Key Functions of a Plan Fiduciary

 - Act solely in the interests and to the advantage of the plan participants and its beneficiaries.

 - Carry out all duties prudently.

 - Follow the plan documents to the extent where they are consistent with ERISA.